GOFIRST-Robotics/Ri3D-2025/README.md

  4) **Vision:** We are running a Photonvision pipeline on a Raspberry Pi 3 B+ to detect Apriltags, and we can track and follow either the nearest Apriltag or an Apriltag with a specific ID.
  5) **LED Subsystem:** We wrote code for controlling RGB LED strips using a REV Blinkin LED driver to add some extra bling to our robot!
  6) **Power Subsystem:** This subsystem is for reading data from the REV PDH, such as the current draw of specific channels.
- 7) **Coral Elevator:** This subsystem controls two motors, one is responsisble for moving a "coral" to the top of the elevator at which point the other motor (a servo) will drop the coral into place.
+ 7) **Coral Elevator:** This subsystem controls three motors.
+One is responsisble for moving the Elevator up and down and the other two control both the angle of the End Affector and the Finger for grabbing and dropping the coral.

 How to get set up for FRC programming:
 1) Install the latest 2025 release of WPILib and the latest 2025 release of the NI FRC Game tools.